 MSU Graduate Certification in Community Engagement

-Since 2009, the Office of the Associate Provost for University Outreach and Engagement has offered the Graduate Certification in Community Engagement to Michigan State University graduate and graduate professional students interested in integrating scholarship with community engagement.
-Coordinated by MSU’s National Collaborative for the Study of University Engagement, in partnership with the Graduate School, this non-credit professional development program is designed to develop scholarly, respectful, and systemic approaches to community engagement, including community engaged research, creative activities, teaching and learning, service and practice, and/or commercialized activities.
+Since 2009, the Office of the Vice Provost for University Outreach and Engagement has offered the Graduate Certification in Community Engagement to Michigan State University graduate and graduate professional students interested in integrating scholarship with community engagement.
+Coordinated by MSU’s Office for Public Engagement and Scholarship, in partnership with the Graduate School, this noncredit professional development program is designed to develop scholarly, respectful, and systemic approaches to community engagement, including community-engaged research, creative activities, teaching and learning, service and practice, and/or commercialized activities.

 To earn the Graduate Certification in Community Engagement, students must complete three requirements:

 - Core competency seminars (or approved alternatives)

 The program’s 20 core competencies are organized around an eight-dimension framework, comprised of: